 If a hotel, then maintaining a proactive presence on TripAdvisor makes a great deal of sense.
 But as the return on investment (ROI) is not often immediate, a careful review of the social media landscape must first be undertaken.
 After this is done and networks have been selected for participation, resources need to be allocated, and realistic goals need to be set with a plan of action for achieving — because really there is no point setting up a page on, say, Facebook if you don’t plan to maintain.
 More harm can be done to a brand if a page is set up and weeks/months go by, and no updates appear, or worse yet, communication from prospects and clients on the page go unanswered.

-The graphic above not only provides insight into the wider array of popular social networks but it groups them by the type of interaction (publishing, sharing, playing, networking, buying, localisation) and primary device for communication ((laptop, desktop, tablet, smart phones).
-All very helpful for determining which social media network makes the most sense for your brand.
+The graphic above not only provides insight into the wider array of popular social networks but it groups them by the type of interaction (publishing, sharing, playing, networking, buying, localization) and primary device for communication ((laptop, desktop, tablet, smartphones).
+All are very helpful for determining which social media network makes the most sense for your brand.

-That said, further insight on the current social media landscape can be gleamed at CMO.com.
-They have an interactive grid which provides insight on which networks are most effective with: Customer Communication, Brand Exposure, Traffic To Your Site and SEO.
+That said, further insight into the current social media landscape can be gleaned at CMO.com.
+They have an interactive grid that provides insight into which networks are most effective with: Customer Communication, Brand Exposure, Traffic To Your Site, and Search Engine Optimization.